Student Code of Conduct

 The Quantic School of Business and Technology (“Quantic”) requires all students to adhere to this Code of Conduct, which applies to conduct that occurs while you are a member of the Quantic community, using Quantic’s Network, and while you attend or participate in Quantic sponsored activities (such as On-site Quantic Conference and Summit events and Quantic Student and Alumni Meet-Ups, whether virtually or in-person) (“Quantic-based activities”).
 The Code of Conduct also applies to conduct outside of Quantic-based activities that adversely affects Quantic, the Quantic community, the Quantic Network, and/or the pursuit of Quantic’s objectives.
 Each student is responsible for their conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year, during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded), and while participating in Quantic-based activities as alumni.
 The Code of Conduct applies to a student’s conduct even if the student withdraws from school while a disciplinary matter is pending.
-The Director of Program Operations shall decide whether the Student Code shall be applied to non-Quantic-based activities, on a case-by-case basis, in their sole discretion.
+The Senior Director of Academic Affairs shall decide whether the Student Code shall be applied to non-Quantic-based activities, on a case-by-case basis, in their sole discretion.

 Any student found to have committed or to have attempted to commit the following misconduct is subject to disciplinary sanctions: